 On September 9, 2002, the merger of Ameritrade Online Holdings Corp. ("AOH") (formerly Ameritrade Holding Corporation), a Delaware corporation, and Datek Online Holdings Corp. ("Datek"), a Delaware corporation, was completed.
-The merger was accomplished through corporate reorganizations whereby AOH became a wholly owned subsidiary of the Company, then Datek was acquired and became a wholly owned subsidiary of the terms of the merger agreement, each share of
+The merger was accomplished through corporate reorganizations whereby AOH became a wholly owned subsidiary of the Company, then Datek was acquired and became a wholly owned subsidiary of the Company.
+Pursuant to the terms of the merger agreement, each share of